- DUI Defense

 A DUI arrest can happen to anyone, even to people who hold prominent titles or have a professional license and certification.
 However, the major difference is the consequence resulting from that DUI charge.

-A DUI or other criminal charge can have much greater and significant consequences for holders of professional licenses, including collateral consequences.
+A DUI or other criminal charge can have much greater and significant consequences for holders of professional licenses, including collateral consequences such as losing your driver’s license and the decertification, probation or revocation of your professional license or certification.
 This is why it’s critical to seek legal help from attorneys that specialize in DUI defense and criminal defense.
 If you choose not to, it can lead to the suspension, decertification, probation, or revocation of your professional license or certification.
 Schedule a free consultation with an attorney at Schatz, Anderson & Associates today!
+We are certified in DUI defense and standardized field sobriety test instructors.

 At Schatz, Anderson & Associates, we have defended clients before the Utah Division of Occupational and Professional Licensing (DOPL), School Boards, and much more.
 Our DUI and criminal defense attorneys have defended professionals from a wide range of industries, including school teachers, assistant principals, and emergency room physicians.